Updated: Apr 21

 · Improve relationships

-Cognitive Behavioral Therapy (CBT): This type of therapy can help people with borderline personality disorder identify and change core beliefs and behaviors that underlie inaccurate perceptions of themselves and others, and problems interacting with others.
+Cognitive Behavioral Therapy (CBT) can help people with borderline personality disorder identify and change core beliefs and behaviors that underlie inaccurate perceptions of themselves and others, and problems interacting with others.
 CBT may help reduce a range of mood and anxiety symptoms and reduce the number of suicidal or self-harming behaviors (NIMH, 2017).
+It should be noted, however, that prolonged exposure CBT where the focus is primarily on the processing of traumatic memories is not appropriate for chronic traumatic individuals (Safarabad, Farid, Gharraee, and Habibi, 2018).

 Therapy for Caregivers and Family Members